 Driving Force

-is your civic education stop for stories driving public trust.
+Route 24 is the project’s companion newsletter that invites you to explore our creative process on the project as we build, deconstructing the real-world impact of policies and practices in transportation infrastructure, immigration reform, environmental justice, racial equity, and more to jumpstart public awareness and, in turn, mobilize narrative change.
 It’s a space for policy debates, immersive storytelling, and social innovation.
 Passengers on the road to build sustainable progress.
 Navigators who want to work together and change unjust policies and practices.
-Artists who merge the lanes of immersive storytelling and politics to curb misinformation and disinformation.
+Artists who merge the lanes of immersive storytelling and civics to curb misinformation and disinformation.
 Explorers of old routes.
 Engineers who test-drive solutions.
-Innovators driven by the stories in and and the collective impact of ,, and .
+Innovators driving progress forward.

-Route 24 parks in your inbox two times a week:
+Route 24 is a late-night read that parks in your inbox two times a week, usually on Tuesday and Saturday nights.

-• Driver’s Ed - On Mondays, Driver’s Ed shifts your gears on key policy debates and test-drives people-powered solutions.
+• Driver’s Ed - shifts your gears on key policy debates and test-drives people-powered solutions.
+Each month, I kick the tires on a new topic or angle the mainstream media often misses.

-• Scenic Route - On Fridays, Scenic Route immerses you in stories that help you find a better view.
+• Scenic Route - immerses you in stories that engage play, enhance media literacy and civic understanding, and help you find a better view.

-Free subscribers receive unlimited access to all public posts.
+Free subscribers also receive unlimited access to the most recent posts from Route 24’s archive.

 Toll Booth